xibosignage/xibo-manual/source/en/media_module_dashboard.md

 - Choose to override the default **Duration** if required.
 - In the **Link** field, enter the URL to embed from your chosen dashboard.

+{version}
+NOTE: The minimum refresh interval that can be entered per dashboard is 5 minutes as we do not support dashboard service updates more frequently than 5 minutes.
+{/version}

 {tip}
 Please see the following page for further information on obtaining a URL to use with this service, authentication mechanisms and possible limitations [Xibo Dashboard Service](/docs/setup/xibo-dashboards-service)
 {/tip}